-The Montefiore Endowment’s aim is to create rabbinical leaders who are moderate and clear-headed in their approach.
-It follows Sephardi custom as taught by the Rambam, which is to present Judaism pleasantly and without aggression, approaching halachic decision-making with mildness and adopting a traditional view which stresses the middle way and avoids extremes.
-It recognises the virtue of inclusivity as well as the value of the world around us - not merely tolerance of it for the purpose of earning a living.
-Rabbi Samson Raphael Hirsch of Frankfurt (1808-1888) also championed the cause of acquiring a broad education in conjunction with uncompromising standards of Halacha and loyalty to Torah values: he called this approach Torah im Derech Eretz.
+The Montefiore Endowment aims to create rabbinical leaders who follow Sephardi custom as taught by the Rambam, which is to present Judaism pleasantly and without aggression, approaching halachic decision-making with mildness and adopting a traditional view which stresses the middle way and avoids extremes.

 For several years after Jews’ College ceased to train for semicha, a reputable rabbinical diploma was not readily obtainable by UK residents except by attending full-time study in Gateshead or moving to Israel or other places.
 Potential rabbinical leaders of quality were lost to the community as many young men felt unable to put their careers and families on hold for several years of study.
 It was to remedy that situation that the trustees of the Montefiore Endowment took the lead in an attempt to create a new generation of home-grown Ashkenazi and Sephardi rabbis for future leadership roles, either as community rabbis, teachers or educated lay leaders – English-trained rabbis for English-speaking communities.

 This is the only such structured course in the United Kingdom and, apart from a single institution in France, is the only one in Europe.
-The London Montefiore Semicha Course is now run in partnership with the London School of Jewish Studies to enable its students to benefit from community-wide direction and facilities.
+The London Montefiore Semicha Course is run in association with the London School of Jewish Studies to enable its students to benefit from community-wide facilities.